SOS Home :: Records Services :: Missouri State Archives :: Programs & Projects :: Civil War Records from the St. Louis Circuit Court

 adhesive begins to soften.

-A large number of documents in this collection have been glued together along the top of the sheets, and in many cases the glue was applied in a way that obscures text.
-Since this restricts the archivists' ability to analyze the case and prevents satisfactory microfilming or digitization, all such documents are being treated in the lab.
+A large number of documents in this collection had been glued together along the top of the sheets, and in many cases the glue was applied in a way that obscures text.
+Since this restricts the archivists' ability to analyze the case and prevents satisfactory microfilming or digitization, all such documents were treated in the lab.

 The conservators use wheat paste and handmade Japanese paper to mend tears.